brown-ccv/honeycomb/README.md

 This branch of the Honeycomb repository was created for the "JavaScript for JsPsych" DSCoV workshop by @RobertGemmaJr.
 It does not contain any Honeycomb functionality and is intended to be explored in a [GitHub Codespace](https://docs.github.com/en/codespaces/overview).

-This branch showcases jsPsych's "Hello World" tutorial using option 3.
-Additional details can be read in the [jsPsych documentation](https://www.jspsych.org/7.3/tutorials/hello-world/#option-3-using-npm).
+This branch showcases jsPsych's "Simple Reaction Time Task" demo experiment.
+Additional details can be read in the [jsPsych documentation](https://www.jspsych.org/7.3/tutorials/rt-task/#part-2-display-welcome-message).

 To run the example, open the terminal in the Codespace and run the following commands: